markbetters/ozp-backend/README.md

 Now run the server: `./restart_clean_dev_server.sh`

-Take a look at the browsable api at `http://localhost:8000/api/`
+Take a look at the browsable api at `http://localhost:8000/api/`.
+Use username `wsmith` password `password` when promted for authentication info

 There's also the admin interface at `http://localhost:8000/admin` (username: `admin`, password: `password`)